dovezp/rce.scripts/README.md

 # IDA Scripts
+## Personal Shenanigans

-Personal ideas which were created an IDA to approach complicated problems.
+Personal ideas which were created an IDA to approach unique and complicated problems.

 ## Branches